Black-footed ferret: Reintroduction and conservation

 Conservation efforts have been opposed by stock growers and ranchers, who have traditionally fought prairie dogs.
 In 2005, the U.S. Forest Service began poisoning prairie dogs in private land buffer zones of the Conata Basin of Buffalo Gap National Grassland.
 Because 10–15 ranchers complained the measure was inadequate, the forest service advised by Mark Rey, then Undersecretary of Agriculture, expanded its "prairie-dog management" in September 2006 to all of South Dakota's Buffalo Gap and the Fort Pierre National Grassland, and also to the Oglala National Grassland in Nebraska, against opinions of biologists in the U.S. Fish and Wildlife Service.
 Following exposure by conservation groups including the Climate, Community & Biodiversity Alliance and national media public outcry and a lawsuit mobilized federal officials, and the poisoning plan was revoked.

 The contradictory mandates of the two federal agencies involved, the USFWS and the U.S. Forest Service, are exemplified in what the Rosebud Sioux tribe experienced: The ferret was reintroduced by the USFWS, which according to the tribe promised to pay more than $1 million a year through 2010.
 On the other hand, the tribe was also contracted for the U.S. Forest Service prairie dog poisoning program.
 The increasing numbers of ferrets led to conflicts between the tribe's Cheyenne River Sioux Tribe Game, Fish and Parks Department and the Tribal Land Enterprise Organization.
 When the federal government started an investigation of the tribe's prairie dog management program, threatening to prosecute tribal employees or agents carrying out the management plan in the ferret reintroduction area, the tribal council passed a resolution in 2008, asking the two federal agencies to remove ferrets, and reimburse the tribe for its expenses for the ferret recovery program.

+In 2020, black-footed ferrets were used to test an experimental COVID-19 vaccine in Colorado.
+COVID testing was performed on black-footed ferrets for crucial conservation reasons, primarily due to concerns that the highly endangered species would be vulnerable to the virus and face extinction from a potential outbreak.
+Ferrets are known to be susceptible to respiratory diseases, and the coronavirus spreads easily among related species, like mink.